rgv2417arora/distributor/README.md

 ## Known Caveats/Issues

 __Gutenberg Fullscreen Mode__ - [Gutenberg 3.8](https://wptavern.com/gutenberg-3-8-released-adds-full-screen-mode) originally introduced `Fullscreen mode` for the editor and [WordPress 5.4](https://make.wordpress.org/core/2020/03/03/fullscreen-mode-enabled-by-default-in-the-editor/) and [Gutenberg 7.7](https://github.com/WordPress/gutenberg/pull/20611) made that the default setting.
 Fullscreen mode creates a problem as the admin bar is no longer visible which means the Distributor push menu is no longer visible.
-We are [working on researching a resolution to this issue](https://github.com/10up/distributor/issues/597), but in the meantime we recommend clicking on the three vertical dots in the upper right corner of Gutenberg and disabling fullscreen mode to ensure the admin bar and Distributor push menu is in view.
+We are [working on researching a resolution to this issue](https://github.com/10up/distributor/issues/597), but in the meantime, we recommend clicking on the three vertical dots in the upper right corner of Gutenberg and disabling fullscreen mode to ensure the admin bar and Distributor push menu is in view.

 __Remote Request Timeouts__ - With external connections, HTTP requests are sent back and forth - creating posts, transfering images, syncing post updates, etc. In certain situations, mostly commonly when distributing posts with a large number of images (or very large file sizes), using poorly configured or saturated servers / hosts, or using plugins that add significant weight to post creation, Distributor requests can fail.
 Although we do some error handling, there are certain cases in which post distribution can fail silently.
 If distribution requests are taking a long time to load and/or failing, consider adjusting the timeout; you can filter the timeout for pushing external posts using the [`dt_push_post_timeout` filter](https://10up.github.io/distributor/dt_push_post_timeout.html).
 More advanced handling of large content requests, and improved error handling is on the road map for a future update.